 Gum is stubborn and challenging to remove from fabric.
 If you find traces of gum on your pillowcase or bedsheets, you’ll need to act quickly to lift it off before the staining becomes permanent.

 - Fold the soiled item and place it in a freezer or icebox for around two hours.
-You should be able to lift the gum off after this time as it will have hardened sufficiently.
+You should be able to lift the gum off once it has hardened sufficiently.

 - Apply an ice cube directly to the gum.
-Consistently rub the ice cube on the gum for around 15 minutes, lifting the gum once it hardens.
+Consistently rub the ice cube on the gum for around 15 minutes, lifting it once it hardens.

-- Soak the gum-soiled fabric in a bowl of hot water and lemon juice for 15 minutes, lifting the gum off once it has softened enough to do so.
+- Soak the gum-soiled fabric in a bowl of hot water and lemon juice for 15 minutes, lifting the gum off once it has softened enough.